-As a public company, we are required to comply with the rules of the SEC implementing Section 404 of the Sarbanes-Oxley Act.
-Beginning with our annual report on Form 10-K for the year ended December 31, 2022, we will be required to provide an annual management report on the effectiveness of our internal control over financial reporting.
-However, our independent registered public accounting firm is not required to attest to the effectiveness of our internal control over financial reporting until after we are no longer an "emerging growth company" as defined in the JOBS Act.
+We currently are not required to comply with the rules of the SEC implementing Section 404 of the Sarbanes-Oxley Act and are, therefore, not required to make a formal assessment of the effectiveness of our internal control over financial reporting for that purpose.
+Upon becoming a public company, we will be required to provide an annual management report on the effectiveness of our internal control over financial reporting, beginning with our second annual report on Form 10-K. Our independent registered public accounting firm is not required to attest to the effectiveness of our internal control over financial reporting until after we are no longer an "emerging growth company" as defined in the JOBS Act.
 At such time, our independent registered public accounting firm may issue a report that is adverse in the event it is not satisfied with the level at which our internal control over financial reporting is documented, designed, or operating.
 Any failure to implement and maintain effective disclosure controls and internal control over financial reporting could have a material and adverse effect on our business, financial condition and operating results, and cause a decline in the market price of our common stock.

-During the course of preparing for our IPO, we identified a number of deficiencies related to the design and operating effectiveness of internal controls constituting material weaknesses in our control environment.
+During the course of preparing for this offering, we identified a number of deficiencies related to the design and operating effectiveness of internal controls constituting material weaknesses in our control environment.
 Certain of those deficiencies relate to insufficient management review controls and lack of resources with an appropriate level of technical accounting knowledge that are relevant to the preparation and review of the Company's consolidated financial statements, which constituted material weaknesses in our system of internal control.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.

-We are currently in the process of remediating the above material weaknesses, but there can be no assurance as to whether the remediation plan, as currently designed, will adequately remediate the material weaknesses.
-We have taken numerous steps to enhance our internal control environment by hiring additional finance and accounting personnel with prior experience working for finance departments of public companies and technical accounting experience, supplemented by third-party resources and external advisors; preparing accounting memoranda to address significant accounting transactions and other technical accounting and financial reporting matters; and improving our monitoring controls in the financial statement close and reporting process.
-While we believe these efforts improved our internal control over financial reporting, completion of these remediation measures will not provide assurance that our remediated controls will continue to operate properly or will be sufficient to prevent future material weaknesses or other deficiencies from occurring.
+We are currently in the process of remediating the above material weaknesses, but there can be no assurance as to when the remediation plan will be fully implemented, or that the plan, as currently designed, will adequately remediate the material weaknesses.
+We have taken numerous steps to enhance our internal control environment and continue to address the underlying causes of the material weaknesses by hiring additional finance and accounting personnel with prior experience working for finance departments of public companies and technical accounting experience, supplemented by third-party resources and external advisors; preparing accounting memoranda to address significant accounting transactions and other technical accounting and financial reporting matters; and improving our monitoring controls in the financial statement close and reporting process.
+While we believe these efforts will improve our internal control over financial reporting, there can be no assurance that the measures we have taken to date, and are continuing to implement, will be sufficient to remediate the material weaknesses described above or prevent future material weaknesses or other deficiencies from occurring.
 There is no assurance that we will not identify additional material weaknesses in our internal control over financial reporting in the future.